Open-EO/openeo-python-client/docs/udp.rst

 ---------------

-Some use cases might require storing the user-defined process in, for example, a JSON file instead of storing it directly on a backend.
+Some use cases might require storing the user-defined process in, for example, a JSON file instead of storing it directly on a back-end.
 Use :py:func:`~openeo.rest.udp.build_process_dict` to build a dictionary compatible with the "process graph with metadata" format of the openEO API and dump it in JSON format to a file::